Dadido3/D3iot/light/README.md

 ### Modules

 A light device contains modules.
-These are single units that contains one or several different types of light emitting things (LEDs, ...).
+These are single units that contain one or multiple different types of light emitting things (LEDs, ...).
 Each module is responsible for a single color impression, and each module can be controlled independently.

 Most devices just contain one module (Normal light bulbs, ...).